 For your baby, there are adjustable stirrups, adjustable seat, padded drool pad and a built-in sun shade.

 The main difference between the Poco and Poco Plus is the amount of storage.
 The Poco Plus has more storage at the bottom and in the hip and side pockets.
-If storage isn't a concern, you can save some money and weight by going with the Osprey Poco, but in our experience we always used up the storage we had.
+If storage isn't a concern, you can save some money and weight by going with the Osprey Poco, but in my experience we always appreciated having the extra storage to carry baby supplies, snacks, etc.

 These two brands (Deuter and Osprey) are the best options for hiking backpack carriers.
 If you’d like to consider more options, see our recommended Best Backpack Carriers for Babies & Toddlers.